ietf-wg-cellar/matroska-specification/subtitles.md

 Note: the storage of WebVTT in Matroska is not the same as the design document for storage of WebVTT in WebM [@?WebM-WebVTT].
-There are several reasons for this including but not limited to: the WebM document is old (from February 2012) and was based on an earlier draft of WebVTT and ignores several parts that were added to WebVTT later; WebM does still [not support subtitles at all](http://www.webmproject.org/docs/container/);
+There are several reasons for this including but not limited to: the WebM document is old (from February 2012) and was based on an earlier draft of WebVTT and ignores several parts that were added to WebVTT later; WebM does still not support subtitles at all [@?WebMContainer];
 the proposal suggests splitting the information across multiple tracks making demuxer's and remuxer's life very difficult.